 - Lifecycle events such as memorial services, baptisms, blessings and welcome rituals for new babies, weddings and commitment ceremonies

-Spiritual Care works with the interdisciplinary team to provide:
+Spiritual Care works with the interdisciplinary team:

 - Spiritual assessment and interventions for healing